maldil/software2.0-studytools/FPGrowth/README.md

 **Usage** :

-        1. You can have to install apache spark (guidance = https://spark.apache.org/docs/latest/)
+        1. You have to install apache spark (guidance = https://spark.apache.org/docs/latest/)
         2. Define the variable FILE_PATH in the main_fp_growth.py
-        3. Use `spark-submit` main_fp_growth.py` to generate assosiation rules
+        3. Use the command `spark-submit` main_fp_growth.py` to generate assosiation rules